-Only Yes Means Yes is a project to create a workshop and a social-media-friendly online education tool about sexual assault and consent law for BC post-secondary students.
+The Only Yes Means Yes project has produced a workshop and a social-media-friendly video, called The Unfinished Story of Yes, about sexual assault and consent law for BC post-secondary students.

-The project will be guided by an advisory committee of eight post-secondary students and by post-secondary staff and community members who will share input about how to make the project relevant and inclusive to post-secondary students in all their diversity.
+The project was guided by an advisory committee of more than 25 diverse post-secondary students and by post-secondary staff and community members.

 Listen to our interview about Only Yes Means Yes on CJSF 90.1 FM, SFU campus radio!

-Why is West Coast LEAF taking on this project?
+Why did West Coast LEAF take on this project?